pantheon-systems/documentation/source/content/guides/logs-pantheon/02-access-logs.md

 This section provides information on how to use SFTP to access your logs on Pantheon.

-Logs are stored within application containers that house your site's codebase and files.
+Logs are stored within [application containers](/application-containers) that house your site's codebase and files.

 1. Navigate to your **User Dashboard** and enter your Pantheon Dashboard credentials when prompted.

-    - You must [add an SSH key](/ssh-keys) within your User Dashboard if you want to enable passwordless access and avoid authentication prompts.
+    - You must [add an SSH key](/ssh-keys) within your User Dashboard if you want to enable password-less access and avoid authentication prompts.

 1. Click **Connection Info** in the User Dashboard.
-You can study the information listed to understand the pattern used for the hostnames:
+You can review the connection information to gain an understanding of the pattern used for the hostnames:

     | Type         | Env                                     | Site UUID                                                                                                 |
     |:------------ |:--------------------------------------- |:--------------------------------------------------------------------------------------------------------- |